VCauthon/Summary-Infrastructure-As-Code/src/docs/1-foundation/chapters/4-core-practice-everything-as-code.md

 > Subset means that that DLS its using some features of a language to implement its logic.
 And a superset its an extension of an existing language (Typescript its a superset of JavaScript)

+Others are external DSLs, which are interpreted by code written in a different language.
+For example, Terraform HCL is an external DS; the code is not related to the GO language it's interpreter is written in.